Annual campaign

 Donation Total: $20 One Time

-2024 was the 50th anniversary of the Kalamazoo Literacy Council providing free, critical literacy and language skills to adults who struggle to read.
+For more than 50 years, the Kalamazoo Literacy Council has provided free, basic literacy and language skills to adults who struggle to read.
 We remain as passionate and steadfast as ever about serving those who need us and we offer deep gratitude for the many donors, volunteers, and partners who have supported us through the decades.

 Related: Stories of volunteer service and adult learner excellence

-Our in-person and online programs strengthen reading, writing, spelling, and comprehension skills for native English speakers and English Language Learners.
-We believe everyone deserves access to quality adult literacy services that empower them to reach their full potential.
+Our free in-person and online programs strengthen reading, writing, spelling, and comprehension skills for native English speakers and English language learners.
+We believe everyone deserves equitable access to quality adult literacy services that empower them to reach their full potential.

 $